 Phone: 020 7830 2791

-Physical support for post birth, meals, night nurses, cleaning help and more
+Physical support for post birth, meals, night nurses, cleaning help and more.

 The information contained in this resource list is not intended to recommend the self-management of health problems or wellness.
 It is not intended to endorse or recommend any particular type of medical treatment.
 Should any reader have any health care related questions, promptly call or consult your physician or healthcare provider.
 No information contained in this list should be used by any reader to disregard medical and/or health related advice or provide a basis to delay consultation with a physician or a qualified healthcare provider.
 If you think you may have a medical emergency, call your doctor, go to the nearest A&E, or call 999 immediately.
-We does not recommend or endorse any specific tests, doctors, therapists, products, procedures, opinions, or other information that may be mentioned on the quoted websites.
+We do not recommend or endorse any specific tests, doctors, therapists, products, procedures, opinions, or other information that may be mentioned on the quoted websites.